GT-IMPACT/impact-front/public/en/wiki/machines/3dprinteradvanced.md

 ##### Description

 The mechanism is needed to produce various high-level mechanisms and items.
-Can work with multi-amp Energy Hatch.

 ##### General